• Skip to primary navigation

 The Paisas enjoy their Sunday outdoors

-If you’ve been planning a trip and wondering what to do in Medellín and/or really want to experience local life – you’ll want to know all this!
+If you’ve been planning a trip and wondering what to do in Medellín and/or really want to experience local life, you’ll want to know this information!

 The lifestyle in Medellín for example compared to the life of the Paisas in the pueblos such as Santa Fe de Antioquía or Jardín varies alot.

-I recommend you head over to places like Envigado, Sabaneta or even the Laureles neighborhood in Medellín and take a stroll around.
+I recommend you head over to places like El Centro, Envigado, Sabaneta, the Laureles neighborhood or even Comuna 13 for a stroll around.

 Laureles is an area popular with ex-pats in Colombia.
-Others who are considering moving to Medellin choose this area too.
+Others who are considering moving to Medellin like to reside in this area too.

 Facts About The Paisa

-Below are some facts about Colombia and some more which are more specific to the Pasia culture that you may not have known:
+Below are some curious facts about Colombia, some of which are more specific to the Pasia culture that you may not have known:

 • As far as territory, Medellín, Manizales and Armenia are the main cities of the Paisa region (although the latter two are not in Antioquía).